Anita K. Laurent’s estate gift has supported hundreds of students for nearly 50 years.

 Born in Buenos Aires, Argentina, to a French family, Anita K. Laurent could never have guessed what an impact she would have on the lives of K-State students.

 Upon her death in 1973, Anita left part of her estate in a trust for scholarships to the home economics department at Kansas State University (currently the College of Health and Human Sciences).
-Starting in the fall of 1974, the trust began awarding scholarships to students.
-During the 2021-2022 academic year, 10 students were each awarded $1,000, adding to the hundreds of students who have benefitted from the Laurent scholarship.
+Starting in the fall of 1974, the trust began awarding scholarships to students and it has supported hundreds of students since.

 Another scholarship recipient, Andrew Peters, said, “I would recommend students apply for every scholarship available to them, and I am thankful for having the ability to study more and focus on my degree.”